red-machine-games/raw-markdown-documentation/docs/goblinDeployTool.md

 # An overview of Goblin's unnamed deploy tool
 To power Goblin Cloud we use a proprietary deploy tool that provides us a fully container-less deployment and cluster orchestration.
-Moreover it's fully Node.js based & without native dependencies, describes all DevOps processes on plain javascript.
+Moreover, it's fully Node.js based & without native dependencies, describes all DevOps processes on plain javascript.
 Here an example:
 ```javascript
 var digitalOcean = require('DigitalOcean'),
     utils = require('./utils.js');